Two-dimensional orbital-obstructed insulators with higher-order band topology: Material examples

 where the parameters $y_{1},...,y_{N_{EBR}-1}$ are integers which are free to be adjusted to obtain different solutions.

 Applying this procedure to the vector $\boldsymbol{B}_{MgCl_{2}}$, the generic solution for this material will be

 Next, we restrict $\boldsymbol{X}_{MgCl_{2}}$ to correspond with the adequate atomic insulator, imposing all components to be positive integers or zero.
 In addition, we further limit the range of solutions discarding the cases $y_{2}\neq 0$ since they imply that the charge centers are localized at unoccupied sites, the $3e$ WP.
 As we are interested in the OOAI phase, we only keep the solutions that involve EBRs induced from occupied WPs.
-Taking into account all the above-mentioned facts, the final set of admissible solutions is
+Therefore, the final set of admissible solutions is

 Hence, more than one decomposition will represent the same insulating state.

 With the aim to characterize the orbital obstruction, we will introduce a more detailed classification for the insulating solutions.
 This is motivated by the concept of \textit{movable} band representations and WPs \cite{khalaf_boundary-obstructed_2021}.
 This type of representation is defined as a combination of irreps that can be induced from a set of maximal WPs and can also be induced from the WPs that connect those maximal WPs in real space.
 Thus, for SG No. 164, we have two maximal WPs of interest, $1a$ and $2d$, and there is one non-maximal WP connecting them, the $6i$ WP, as depicted in the top left panel of Fig. \ref{fig1}.
 The set of irreps that can be interchangeably induced by these three WPs is given by